doublescoop/punto-base/README.md

 - **Create lasting artifacts** - But traditional publishing is slow and centralized

 **Current Pain Points:**
-1. Event organizers manually collect submissions via Google Forms
+1. Event organizers manually collect submissions via Google Forms or use $2k/yr outdated software
-2. Payment promises are often forgotten or delayed
+2. Payment promises are often forgotten or delayed (see screenshot in devpost!)
 3. No transparent editorial process
-4. Final publications live on centralized platforms
-5. Contributors have no onchain proof of their work
+4. Bored artsy kids don't have tools to create a curation together online with monetization. (=me and my friends need it)

 ---